-Mobility exercises with ISO-MOTION® for movement performance makes finding the time, equipment, and energy to exercise while you are home or traveling simple.
-Bullworker aims to enhance quality of life with simple fitness giving you fitness products which are extremely portable and efficient when it comes to the benefits you will achieve compared to the time you exercise.
+Mobility exercises with ISO-MOTION® for movement performance make finding the time, equipment, and energy to exercise while you are home or traveling simple.
+Bullworker aims to enhance the quality of life with simple fitness giving you fitness products that are extremely portable and efficient when it comes to the benefits you will achieve compared to the time you exercise.

 ISO-MOTION® is a fun and quick exercise technique by Bullworker which incorporates the concept of isometric strength training, the fastest way to build strength, and adds movement through your natural range of motion for improving your movement performance.

 The fitness breakthrough technique of ISO-MOTION® is performed by creating your desired resistance and maintaining resistance as you move through your body’s range of motion.
 One advantage of ISO-MOTION® you will notice is your resistance levels applied automatically adjust according to your strength at your different joint angles.
 Unlike using weights that do not adjust, your Bullworker products immediately give you customized resistance to maximize your strength in one continuous motion.